brisahelpdesk/backend/README.md

 ## Technological Stack

-The application follows a monolithic architecture and is built using the **NestJS** framework.
+The application follows a monolithic architecture and is built using the **NestJS** framework and **PostgreSQL** (v16.9) as relational database.

+For more information on the project stack take a look at our [documentation](https://brisahelpdesk.github.io/planning/tech-stack/).

 ## Directory Overview